desmos-labs/docs/versioned_docs/version-2.3/03-fullnode/02-setup/testnet/genesis-file-procedure.md

+---
+id: genesis-file
+title: Genesis File
+sidebar_label: Genesis File
+slug: genesis-file
+---

-# Genesis file for testnet
+# Genesis file

 To connect to the `morpheus` testnets, you will need the corresponding genesis file of each testnet.
 Visit the [testnet repo](https://github.com/desmos-labs/morpheus) and